BayAreaMetro/tpp_ceqa_map_for_pba_17/README.md

 2  The Units per Acre for each TAZ
 3  The location of Transit Priority areas

 ###Methodology

+####Aggregation Technique and Boolean Assignment of Areas:

-####Average Density
+#####Average Density Method

-(3) is readily available from the TPA data above.
 (1) and (2) were summarized from UrbanSim outputs on the DEIR database using the `sql/get_far_and_density.sql` script.

 In this case, we defined the Floor Area Ratio and the Units per Acre for each TAZ as the average over each parcel within each TAZ.

-We made a number of changes since the feature classes output here, so it probably isn't necessary to review them.
-But they are here in any case in case thats useful.

-An AGOL Map of the first round of data is [here](http://arcg.is/2m8H2aK)
+An AGOL Map based on this method is [here](http://arcg.is/2m8H2aK)

-A box folder with the data for this map in FileGDB form is [here](https://mtcdrive.box.com/s/spz1yatu4nq16kwe4xdu3cms32w6a04h)

-The pull request for the SQL used to output these feature classes is [here](https://github.com/MetropolitanTransportationCommission/UrbanSim_Spatial_Analysis/pull/5)

-####Use of Percentile rather than Average
+#####Use of Percentile rather than Average

-In reviewing the first round, we found that there were a number of places in which we expected CEQA might be likely to be applied which were not included in the map including: Berkeley, some parts of Western SF, and areas along North 1st Street in San Jose.
+In reviewing the above we found that there were a number of places in which we expected CEQA might be likely to be applied which were not included in the map including: Berkeley, some parts of Western SF, and areas along North 1st Street in San Jose.
 In addition, there were a few places such as North Vallejo and South Novato in which development CEQA application seems like it would have been unlikely.

 So we tried applying a method in which any TAZ in which the 80th percentile (top 20% of the distribution) of parcels might qualify for CEQA would be tagged as a potential CEQA streamlining TAZ.

-A link/ pull request to the sql code is in the `sql/get_far_and_density.sql` script.

-An AGOL Map of the a data of the second round of data is [here](http://mtc.maps.arcgis.com/home/item.html?id=c75f9011843842eb96b64ff28abbb698&jobid=a30452e8-ebd7-4da2-a46e-6a747288637c)
+An AGOL Map of data based on this method is [here](http://mtc.maps.arcgis.com/home/item.html?id=c75f9011843842eb96b64ff28abbb698&jobid=a30452e8-ebd7-4da2-a46e-6a747288637c).

+The SQL query used to summarize the data is [here](https://github.com/MetropolitanTransportationCommission/tpp_ceqa_map_for_pba_17/blob/master/sql/get_far_and_density.sql#L67-L86).

-####Can't Assume Land use Distributions within a TAZ are Normal
+#####Can't Assume Land Use Distributions within a TAZ are Normal

-We decided that the method used in the second round, using an assumed normal distribution for density, was unreasonable.
+Another methodological issue is that using an assumed normal distribution for density is unreasonable.
 So we applied a threshold of the 80th percentile within each TAZ based on the actual distribution of the given variable (Units per Acre or FAR) within each taz.

+All of the feature classes at the various quartiles  are output to an AGOL map [here](http://mtc.maps.arcgis.com/home/item.html?id=46a5f6b4c0c44bf6b529daa157ce8be8).

+######Steps to do get the output:

 It was more expedient to use Pandas to apply the quantile analysis, so we followed the following steps to get quantile thresholds for each TAZ for each density value:

 1) dump the parcel density table (`UrbanSim.Parcels_FAR_Units_Per_Acre_SP`) to disk

-2) create CSV's of the values at a set of reasonable quantiles within each TAZ (`calculate_taz_percentile_values.py`)
+2) create CSV's of the values at a set of reasonable quantiles within each TAZ (`python/calculate_taz_percentile_values.py`)

 3) load those CSV's back to a FileGDB with TAZ geometries.
 AGOL link to data [here](http://mtc.maps.arcgis.com/home/item.html?id=0d4c83530b9f4039a09a497b28e2a386). (`load_taz_quantile_data.bat`, `join_taz_quantiles_to_shapes.bat`)

+####Cartographic Methods

+Once we had hammered out some of the methodological issues above, it became clear that there were also cartographic decisions at play in the Model Map.
+Below we discuss those.

-####Clipping to Urban Footprint
+#####Clipping to Urban Footprint

 The unit to which we are aggregating (the TAZ) makes sense for modeling, but presents problems cartographically.
 For example, there is a large TPA in the Presidio by GG Bridge, and a large TAZ there as well.
 So if we only clip the TAZ summaries to the TPA's, we end up with areas that are unlikely to see CEQA projects.

-Therefore, we also clipped an example TAZ output to the UrbanSim Preferred scenario/FMMP urban footprint file (available [here](http://mtc.maps.arcgis.com/home/item.html?id=43cd558b015143089d62226396d1d11e&jobid=47cfc388-f7fb-41a1-ae34-1fb1029566b6).

-You can see an example of what this clipping looks like, along with all of the feature classes at the various quartiles [here](http://mtc.maps.arcgis.com/home/item.html?id=46a5f6b4c0c44bf6b529daa157ce8be8).

 The clipped feature class is named `far_sp_q4_clip_to_uf_and_tpa`.